Charles Schreyvogel: Life

 He was born in Hoboken, New Jersey to Paul and Theresa Schreyvogel, and grew up in a poor family of German immigrant shopkeepers on the Lower East Side of New York.
 Schreyvogel was unable to afford art classes and he taught himself to draw.

 When Buffalo Bill Cody's Wild West show came to Brooklyn in 1894, Schreyvogel visited to sketch.
 He went on to become famous for his depictions of the American West, although he did much of his work in his studio (or its rooftop) in decidedly non-Western Hoboken.

 In 1901, his painting My Bunkie was awarded the Thomas Clarke Prize at the annual exhibition of the National Academy of Design.
 He suddenly became recognized and earned what seemed like overnight fame.
+In 1902 Schreyvogel was elected to the Salmagundi Club New York as both Artist Member and Associate National Academician, remaining so until his death.

 He died in Hoboken in 1912 and is buried in Flower Hill Cemetery, North Bergen, New Jersey.

 Works by Schreyvogel are included in the collections of the National Cowboy & Western Heritage Museum, Oklahoma City, Oklahoma, the Sid Richardson Museum, Fort Worth, Texas, the Metropolitan Museum of Art, and the Gilcrease Museum, Tulsa, Oklahoma.